 Find out more about Chinese Temples in Hong Kong.

 Love bike rides?
-Check out the Tai Wai bike trail.
+Check out the scenic cycling routes in Hong Kong.

 If you’re looking for things to do in Peng Chau, then you simply can’t miss a hike up Finger Hill.
 The hike itself is family-friendly and relatively easy for all levels of hiker.
 Finger Hill is well-signposted and is only a brisk 45-minute-walk through forest paths to a scenic seating area with views of Disneyland and Tsing Ma Bridge.
 We found ourselves frantically waving towels to warn off any bugs, so we’d advise strongly to bring mosquito repellent.